Term Loans: How They Work and How to Use Them

 • The key feature of a term loan is its repayment schedule, which can vary from a few months (short-term loans) to several years (long-term loans), depending on the loan agreement.

-Depending on the term, lenders may set different conditions, such as asking for collateral or a personal guarantee.
+Depending on the term, lenders may set different conditions, such as asking for collateral or a personal guarantee, and interest rates can vary according to the loan’s length and capital amount.

 What kind of business uses term loans?